Keros Therapeutics (KROS)

 nullAI Analysis | Feedback

-Keith Regnante, Chief Financial Officer
+Keith Regnante, MBA Chief Financial Officer

-Lorena Lerner, Ph.D., Chief Scientific Officer
+Lorena Lerner, Ph.D.
+Chief Scientific Officer

-John Oram, Senior Vice President, Program and Portfolio Management
+John Oram Senior Vice President, Program and Portfolio Management

 AI Analysis | Feedback